wkiri/MTE/src/pds4_bundle_template/document/readme.txt

   a small number of target names do not appear in the mentions table, which includes all occurrences of target names in the documents.

-Target mentions in sentences and documents:
+Target occurrences (mentions) in sentences and documents:

 - documents.csv: Table containing information about each source publication (currently LPSC abstracts).
 Fields include the document